mrdeephang/Sajha_Bookstore/README.md

 - Flutter installed
 - Android Studio or VS Code
-- Emulator or physical device
+- Emulator or Physical device
 ---
 ## How to Run